top of page

 The Osage Allotment Act of 1906 ensured that the Osage would retain mineral rights to the land.
 Oil companies bid for land rights under the shade of a spreading elm in Pawhuska.
 With millions of dollars often changing hands in a single day, the tree became known as the Million Dollar Elm.

-The Osage of today, resonate their culture of long standing traditions by clinging to the lessons of their ancestors.
+The Osage of today, resonate their culture of long standing traditions by preserving the lessons of their ancestors.
 The modern day Osage is educated, diverse and staunch to the fact that being Osage is their identity.

 The Osage Nation Foundation is a non-profit organization that exists to promote the continued development of the Osage Reservation and the communities influenced by the Osage Nation.